Language is mankind's system of

 In order to avoid reproduction of misleading,

-no part of this website should be reproduced or distributed
+no part of this website should be reproduced or distributed or linked

 in any form without permission.